-On July 16, 2020, we offered and sold (i) 3,369,564 shares of our common stock, at a price to the public of \$23.00 per share, and (ii) Pre-Funded Warrants, at a price to the public of \$22.9999 per share of common stock underlying the Pre-Funded Warrants (equal to the public offering price per share of common stock, minus the exercise price of each Pre-Funded Warrant).
+On July 16, 2020, we offered and sold (i) 3,369,564 shares of our common stock, at a price to the public of \$23.00 per share, and (ii) Pre-Funded Warrants, at a price to the public of \$22.9999 per share of common stock underlying the Pre-Funded Warrants (equal to the public offering price per share of common stock, minus the exercise price of each Pre-

+Funded Warrant).
 The Pre-Funded Warrants are exercisable at any time, provided that each Pre-Funded Warrant holder will be prohibited from exercising such Pre-Funded Warrants into shares of our common stock if, as a result of such exercise, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding, which percentage may change at the holders' election to any other number less than or equal to 19.99% upon 61 days' notice to us.
 The gross proceeds of this offering were approximately \$132.2 million, which includes the exercise in full of the underwriters' option to purchase an additional 750,000 shares of common stock, before deducting underwriting discounts and commissions and offering expenses during the third quarter of 2020.
 The net proceeds of this offering were approximately \$124.0 million, after deducting underwriting discounts and commissions and offering expenses payable by us.
-As of March 31, 2023, 760,870 of the Pre-Funded Warrants were exercised, leaving 869,566 remaining Pre-Funded Warrants unexercised.
+On January 24, 2022, 760,870 of the Pre-Funded Warrants were exercised, resulting in the issuance of 760,870 shares of common stock.
+The remaining 869,566 Pre-Funded Warrants were net cashless exercised on October 18, 2023, resulting in the issuance of 869,530 shares of common stock (see Note 11 Subsequent Events).